 Plus, Emma Watson is a fan.
 That makes it pretty much perfect in our eyes.

 Bethany Leslie writes for Inspiring Interns, a graduate recruitment firm which specialises in sourcing candidates for internship and giving out graduate careers advice.
-To hire graduates or browse graduate jobs London, visit our website.
+To hire graduates or browse graduate jobs in London, visit our website.

 No comments yet.
 Be the first to post a comment